hraberg/enumerable/README.markdown

 Enumerable.java has 3 layers:

-#### lambda.weaving - transforms expressions into anonymous inner classes
+#### org.enumerable.lambda.weaving - transforms expressions into anonymous inner classes

 This layer uses ASM, and is directed by the annotations *@LambdaParameter* and *@NewLambda*.
 It's not coupled to the layer above, and you can build your own bridge layer by using these annotations.

-#### lambda - simple functional programming constructs
+#### org.enumerable.lambda - simple functional programming constructs

 This layer is normal Java and can be used on it's own.
-It also uses the annotated class *lambda.Lambda* to direct the weaving process, if enabled.
+It also uses the annotated class *org.enumerable.lambda.Lambda* to direct the weaving process, if enabled.

 This layer mainly exists to simplify implemention of bridges from the user facing closures to an actual Java API.
 If you want to use Enumerable.java closures for another library, you can wrap or implement its API using this layer as a starting point.

-#### lambda.enumerable - a port of Ruby's Enumerable module
+#### org.enumerable.lambda.enumerable - a port of Ruby's Enumerable module

 This layer is also normal Java and has no knowledge of the bytecode weaving.